tonethar/IGME-330-Master/notes/vue-2.md

     - Documentation: https://coinmarketcap.com/api/
     - "Ticker" endpoint: https://api.coinmarketcap.com/v1/ticker/
     - Hints:
-      - you will be getting an array or object literals back from this web service, not just a single joke object literal, so your `.result` will be an array of object literals , NOT a single object literal
+      - you will be getting an array of object literals back from this web service, not just a single joke object literal.
+This means your `.result` will be an array of object literals , NOT a single object literal
-      - use `v-for` to loop through the results
+      - use `v-for` to loop through the `.result`
     - **Extra Credit (worth one HW assignment):** get it working with the iTunes web service, and make sure that the user can search the service by typing in search terms - https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/ - and be sure to display at least 3 properties from each result (artist, track name, etc ...)

 Hints: